How to use this Privacy Notice

 For further information on each of those rights, including the circumstances in which they do and do not apply, please contact us.
 You may also find it helpful to refer to the guidance from the UK’s Information Commissioner on your rights under the UK GDPR.

 We hope that we can resolve any query or concern you raise about our use of your information.
 Please contact us first and title your email “Complaint”.
 All complaints will be treated in a confidential manner and we will try our best to deal with your concerns.
-Waste Managed GROUP is committed to manage complaints promptly, effectively and fairly.
+We committed to manage complaints promptly, effectively and fairly.

 |Aggregated Data||means data that can be compiled from numeric or non-numeric data.
 The data is collected and summarised for the purpose of statistical analysis or reporting.
 It is limited to recognising general trends due to the non-specific nature of the information.
 It could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.|